Latest FPSO deal puts Asian contractor’s order book at record high

 Lim Ah Cheng, Chief Executive Officer & Executive Director of Dyna-Mac, remarked: “We are honoured that our longtime repeat customer has chosen to partner with us for the construction of the FPSO topside modules.
 This is a testimony of our ability to execute and deliver our projects on time, on budget, and in stringent compliance with safety, security, health, and environmental standards.”

 Thanks to the new order win, Dyna-Mac’s net order book to date stands at a record high of S$641.1 million with deliveries stretching into 2024, according to the company.
-The firm further added that this new order is not expected to have a material impact on its earnings per share and net tangible assets for the current financial year ending 31 December 2022.
+The firm further adds that this new order is not expected to have a material impact on its earnings per share and net tangible assets for the current financial year ending 31 December 2022.

 Dyna-Mac has been actively working on securing new deals with two new contracts obtained last month.
 The firm also entered into two new strategic alliances.